P-1B A Member of an Internationally Recognized Entertainment Group

 Special Provisions for Certain Entertainment Groups

-Certain nationally known entertainment groups may have the internationally recognized requirement waived if they can establish they have been recognized nationally as outstanding in its discipline for a sustained and substantial amount of time in consideration of special circumstances.
+Certain nationally known entertainment groups may have the internationally recognized requirement waived if they can establish they have been recognized nationally as outstanding in its discipline for a sustained amount of time in consideration of special circumstances.

 Form I-129 must include the following documents:

 - Written consultation from an appropriate labor organization